chensyCN/llm4ea_official/readme.md

 There are three optional scripts: `infer-baseline.py`, `infer-active-only.py`, and `infer-lr-only.py`, which are variants of the infer.py script.

 - The `infer-baseline.py` script deactivates both the label refinement and active learning components of the framework, directly training the base EA model, Dual-AMN.
-This corresponds to the Dual-AMN setting in the main table.
+This corresponds to the Dual-AMN baseline in the main table.
 - The `infer-active-only.py` script deactivates the label refinement component of the model.
-This corresponds to the w/o LR ablation setting in the paper.
+This corresponds to the `w/o LR` ablation setting in the paper.
 - The `infer-lr-only.py` script deactivates the active learning component of the model.
-This corresponds to the w/o Act ablation setting in the paper.
+This corresponds to the `w/o Act` ablation setting in the paper.

 ### Acknowledgement